 Today was the Massachusetts Association for the Blind’s Volunteer Appreciation Brunch.
 Marathon runners and fundraisers were recognized, along with the volunteers who help MAB support the visually impaired on a regular basis throughout the year.

-I finally got to meet Mike Merino, the runner I’ll be guiding in the Boston marathon tomorrow.
+I finally got to meet Mike M., the runner I’ll be guiding in the Boston marathon tomorrow.
 Mike is the tall one.